This French distressed chair with easy upholstery tutorial is for any French decor loving girl.

 - masking tape or painter’s tape

-- Before you start painting, unscrewed the seat from underneath and set aside for now.
+- Unscrew the seat from underneath and set aside.

-- Paint the chair with 1-2 coats of the white paint waiting to dry in between coats.
-Chalk paint dries quicker than acrylic paint.
+- Paint the chair with 1-2 coats of white paint drying 1-2 hours in between coats.

 - Paint the chair with 1 good coat of the charcoal grey paint.